jagirdarshravya/retail-analytics-superstore/reports/Week3_Keerthi.md

 Conclusion:

-This week helped in understanding data visualization techniques and dashboard design using Power BI.
-The final dashboard is user-friendly and suitable for business decision-making.
+This week helped me understand data visualization techniques and dashboard design using Power BI.
+The dashboard is user-friendly and useful for business decision-making.